Nidhi Bisht

 Nidhi Bisht (born 21 October 1985) is an Indian actress, filmmaker and lawyer.
 She is one of the earliest members of The Viral Fever.

-She worked with TVF (2013-2020) as a Creative Director and later as, Creative Head for Girliyapa (2017-2020).
+She worked with TVF (2013-2020) as a Creative Director and later as Creative Head for Girliyapa (2017-2020).

 Biography

 Bisht studied at Delhi Police Public School and pursued LLB from Jamia Millia Islamia.
 After graduating, she began working at an IPR law firm.
 She practiced law at Delhi High Court for a year.
 In 2009 she gave up her job and decided to build a career in the entertainment arena.
-She acted in various plays like The City of Djinns, Chainpur ki Daastan, Shit Happens, Once upon a Tiger, Dirty Talk, Holi, Shakespeare, Who?, Ok Tata Bye Bye among others.
+She acted in various plays like The City of Djinns, Chainpur ki Dastan, Shit Happens, once upon a Tiger, Dirty Talk, Holi, Shakespeare, Who, Ok Tata Bye among others.

 She joined The Viral Fever in 2013.
 She is lone non IIT graduate in The Viral Fever.

 Bisht acted in Chai Sutta Chronicles in 2013.
 She acted in Permanent Roommates in 2014.
 She acted in Umrika in 2015.
 She acted in Phillauri in 2017 with Anushka Sharma, Suraj Sharma and Diljit Dosanjh.
-She acted in Bisht, Please! in 2017, a show about the misadventures of a good girl that she wrote with Biswapati Sarkar and Devanshi S. She acted in Bachelors.
+She acted in Bisht, please! in 2017, a show about the misadventures of a good girl that she wrote with Biswapati Sarkar and Devanshi S. She acted in Bachelors.
 She acted in Kanika in 2018 which was a short film.
 She also acted in web series like TVF Tripling, ImMature and The Making of….
 Her film Dream Girl was released on 13 September 2019 and was a blockbuster hit.
-Nidhi also played the role of Megha Astana in the TVF original web series 'Cubicles' which was released in December 2019.
+Nidhi also played the role of Megha Asthana in the TVF original web series 'Cubicles' which was released in December 2019.

-Bisht also involved in writing in Permanent Roommates (2016), PA-Gals (2017) and Bisht, Please!
+Bisht also involved in writing in Permanent Roommates (2016), PA-Gals (2017) and Bisht, please!
 (2017).
 She also worked as director in PA-Gals.
 She worked as casting director of TVF Pitchers and assistant director of Permanent Roommates.